Piglet Yugo: *Oink

 - One episode starts with Gwen warning Ben against playing around with the Omnitrix when he doesn't understand it.
 After accidentally breaking off a part and trying to fix it with gum, it starts changing him into counterproductive alien hybrids.
 In a Running Gag, Gwen refuses to make the expected "I told you so" speech, which drives Ben crazy waiting for it.
 And then she yells it in his ear once the debacle is over.

 Azmuth: Ben Tennyson, I warned you of the consequences of tampering with the Omnitrix.

 Ben Tennyson: I was just trying to...

 Azmuth: Your transformations.
 They will perish if they aren't restored to the Omnitrix in 24 hours.
 And if they do, their powers will be lost to you forever!

 - In Ben 10: Omniverse episode "Ben Again", Eon wants Professor Paradox's chrono-navigator so he can rule all of creation.
-Paradox warns him that only he can use the navigator, as in anyone else's hands it could damage casualty.
+Paradox warns him that only he can use the navigator, as in anyone else's hands it could damage causality.
 When Eon does get it and things go wrong...